vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 blessedness; HV.
 II.
 591. Lakṣanamaskārarrata-sankalpa-on 11th of Ās. śu. to offer one

-hundred thousand namaskāras to Visṇu; to be finished on K. pūrnimā; worship of image of Visnu by the hymn'ato
+hundred thousand namaskāras to Viṣṇu; to be finished on K. pūrnimā; worship of image of Viṣṇu by the hymn'ato

 devā'( Rg I. 22.
 16-21 ), Sm K 407-408.
 Lakṣapradakṣiṇārrata (one hundred thousand circumambula

 tions )-begin on the start of cāturmāsya and finish on K.

-pārṇimā; Visṇu deity; SmK 406-407.
+pārṇimā; Viṣṇu deity; SmK 406-407.
 Lakṣavartivrula—begin in K., Vai., M., the best month being

-Vai. and finish in three months on a pūrṇimā; every day waving lights before Viṣnu and Lakṣmi, Brahma and Sāvitrī, Siva and Umā with a thousand wicks; SmK 410-411,
+Vai. and finish in three months on a pūrṇimā; every day waving lights before Viṣṇu and Lakṣmi, Brahma and Sāvitrī, Siva and Umā with a thousand wicks; SmK 410-411,

 Vratārka, folios 399-403b (from Vāyu ).
 Laksahoma-is a śānti, for which see the section on śānti;